By Sheikh Umar Ahmad

 Universities need to deliver more multidisciplinary, exploratory science education.
 A good start would be training for university teachers, with workshops on new tools, techniques, and approaches and toughest challenges that come their way.
 Barriers need to be broken between departments and colleges and new programmes constructed.
 Professors need to be free to teach topics that are not tightly regulated by ministries.

 There are grassroots efforts across the Muslim world to stimulate curiosity about science among students of all ages, operating without much government support.
 Ahmed Djebbar, an emeritus science historian at the University of Lille in France has constructed an online, pre- university-level course called ‘The Discoveries in Islamic Countries’ available in three languages, which relates science concepts to great discoveries and stories from the Islamic Golden Age.
 Such courses should be scaled up, introduced and shared by institutions of higher learning.
 Universities will need to implement reforms individually & the inspiration from a few islands of excellence will, in time, turn the tide of public and political opinion.
 True transformation will require much broader action from ministries, regulators and funding agencies, and these may be the most resistant to change.
 Without tough reforms, the dream of a scientific revival in the Muslim world will always remain a dream & will never come to fore for its particular interest and for inclusive development in general.

-(The author is a freelance journalist & currently working as a Doctoral Research fellow (DST INSPIRE) at CSIR – Indian Institute of Integrative Medicine Jammu, J&K)
+(The author is a Doctoral Research Scholar at CSIR – Indian Institute of Integrative Medicine, Jammu)